 Could do better: Play by the rules Domino’s.
 ‘Tag a mate to win’ is NOT allowed.

 Etsy is a no-brainer for our top three.
 A force to be reckoned with in social commerce, it’s the brand’s Pinterest feed we most admire.
-The account has been extremely well structured, focusing purely on users’ search behaviour – formatting boards around search terms, rather than internal naming conventions.
+The account has been extremely well-structured, focusing purely on users’ search behaviour – formatting boards around search terms, rather than internal naming conventions.

 Could do better: Etsy does very little to cross reference the Pinterest account from other social media channels.
-We think it would be great if they did a ‘most pinned’ product of the month showcase on Facebook and Instagram, as a completely new take on UGC.
+We think it would be great if it did a ‘most pinned’ product of the month showcase on Facebook and Instagram, as a completely new take on UGC.